PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

-Eventually I even grew crazy enough to package Guix in Debian... which indirectly lead to one of my most creative contributions to a Free Software project, a typo poem embedded in !
+Eventually I even grew crazy enough to package Guix in Debian... which indirectly lead to one of my most creative contributions to a Free Software project, a typo poem embedded in!

 I really appeciate the community around Guix and the process, values and thoughtfulness that work proactively to maintain a healthy community, even in